 Time limitations and considerable distances turn communication with an inmate into a real challenge.
 Sometimes it is just impossible to visit your loved one on a regular basis.
 Yet, staying connected can make all the difference.

 We know that maintaining communications with relatives and friends has a huge impact on inmates’ life – both emotionally and behaviorally – and increases their chances of successful rehabilitation and good life choices upon release.
 We receive these kinds of success stories every day.
 We hope to encourage your support of your inmate.

-1) Visiting makes the difference
+- Visiting makes a difference

-3) Involvement and connection create happiness.
+- Involvement and connection both create more happiness overall

 The article contains everything you need to know about communication with inmates.
 Do not let legal details and administrative protocols separate you!